WALKING91/paintjs/README.md

-# paintjs
+# PAINT-JS
-painting board made with Vanilla JS
+painting with vanilla js